 Also, the chemistry of water affects the way flavor and aroma compounds in ground coffee are extracted into the water.
 In general, the overall mineral content ,often listed as “total hardness” in parts per million or ppm,)and the alkalinity ,a measure of the waters ability to neutralize acids that is often listed as “carbonate hardness” in ppm or “degrees alkalinity”,) are the important factors.
 Usually, you can find this info from your municipal water source in a yearly water quality report.
 In general, look for total hardness between 100 – 200 ppm, and alkalinity between 15 – 40 ppm or 1 – 2.5 degrees.
 I could go into great detail as to how these factors actually change your brewed coffee, but that would be an essay on its own… If your local water source falls above these ranges, you can mix in distilled water to lower the alkalinity and hardness of your water to acceptable levels since distilled water has zero hardness and zero alkalinity, so you can reduce both values by a % by adding that % of distilled water to your own water.
 But this is getting complicated… In general, filtering your water will be enough to notice a significant improvement in the quality of your morning cup!

 Using the right amount of coffee and water is essential to brewing a good cup.
 If you’re getting inconsistent cups of coffee at home, my guess is that you’ve been “eyeballing” your grounds or water to brew your coffee.
 Without measuring these quantities, you will be constantly shooting in the dark for a well-brewed cup of coffee that is a strength you enjoy.
 While any method of measurement will help you to figure out how to dial in your brew, I highly recommend getting a gram scale to measure both your coffee and your water.
 There are inexpensive and accurate models on Amazon-I’ve had mine at home for several years- or you can find many others that are more aesthetically pleasing.
-Once you can measure your coffee and water, here’s a good starting point: one gram of coffee for every 15 grams of water.
+Once you can measure your coffee and water, here’s a good starting point: one gram of coffee for every 15 grams of water (about 2 grams coffee for every fl oz of water.)
 From there you can change that ratio to fit your preference.

 Get A Good Grinder